 But if it’s not, you don’t feel guilty because we are all different and there’s absolutely nothing wrong with saying, you know what?
 I love my kids dearly, but I think I need a little bit more support.
 And it happens to be that a Muna thrived in nursery school because she is such a sociable happy go lucky kid that I found that sometimes she would just get really bored, hanging out with me and hanging out with her newborn sister who didn’t really do much at the time.
 So having her in school where she was able to be with other kids in her age range was I think a game changer for both of us.
 It’s definitely an exhausting stage, regardless, a hundred percent, even with all the tips that I just mentioned, that I implemented to enjoy this space to its fullest.
 There were definitely moments of overwhelm and burnout and sheer exhaustion, because that is par for the course when you are not only a mom, but a mom of two babies, big baby and little baby, it is a lot.

-It is a physically demanding stage that you are in where, you know, they both need help with everything right there, especially your toddler is not nearly as ends up as independence as she’s going to be as she gets older.
+It is a physically demanding stage that you are in where, to have 2 under 2, you know, they both need help with everything right there, especially your toddler is not nearly as ends up as independence as she’s going to be as she gets older.
 So please, you know, give yourself some grace, if you are in this stage or if you are going to be in this stage soon, because it definitely isn’t an easy one.
 So to sum up, in addition to finding the support that you need through additional childcare to get you through the day, make sure that you have solid gear in terms of a baby carrier, in terms of a double stroller, get your little, your older one involves, don’t worry about some extra screen time.
 And remember that you do not have to be house bound with your newborn all day.
 You can absolutely enjoy the freedom with your newborns naps on the go, if you want to be out and about with your toddler.
 So, and of course, don’t forget to make sure that you get some sleep in during the day as well, right?
 So sleep when the baby sleeps, even sometimes so that you can refill your tank and not get burnt out.
 So I hope that this was helpful and that you all have,

 Thanks guys for listening.
 Have a great day.
 Thank you so much for listening.
 If you enjoyed this episode, please subscribe, leave a review and share this episode with a friend who can benefit from it.
 I also love hearing from my listeners.
 So feel free to DM me on Instagram @mysleepingbaby, or send me an email at email@example.com until next time have a wonderful restful nights.